 In best case scenarios, the trees will limp along, unable to develop the root surface area required to absorb nutrients.
 In worst case scenarios, beautiful trees and shrubs will just up and die.
 So how is a good tree caretaker to know when enough is enough?
 Or when it’s too much?

-Signs of under-watering:
+Signs of under-watering a tree:

 - Dry soil